-The PXC in use by the Epipe/VPRN service is PXC 1, which uses physical port 1/2/1.
-The following output -in classic CLI-shows a snapshot of a monitor command against the physical port.
+The PXC in use by the Epipe/VPRN service is PXC 1, which uses physical port 1/1/c20/1.
+The following output shows a snapshot of a monitor command against the physical port.
 Although traffic is only being sent in a single direction (test port B behind CE-4 toward test port C connected to PE-5), the input/output rate of packets per second is the same at 100 packets/s.
 This is because the physical port consists of two PXC sub-ports that are looped.

-''' A:PE-5# monitor port 1/2/1 rate interval 3
+A:PE-5# monitor port 1/1/c20/1 rate inter val 3

-Monitor statistics for Port 1/2/1
+Monitor statistics for Port 1/1/c20/1

-Input
+Input Output

----snip---
+snip

 At time t = 3 sec (Mode: Rate)

-0ctets

-51600

-51600
+Octets 51600 51600

-100

-100

-Packets

-Errors

-0

-0
+Packets Errors 100 0 100

-412800

-412800

-Bits
+Bits 412800 0 412800

-Utilization (% of port capacity)
+Utilization (% of port capacity) ~0.00 ~0.00

-'''

 In this example, traffic is output from pxc-1.a when traffic is sent from the Epipe SAP into the PXC port, and traffic is input at pxc-1.b when traffic is received by the VPRN SAP from the PXC port.
-Because both upstream/ingress traffic and downstream/egress traffic will be seen as output packets using the available capacity of the physical port, this needs to be considered when capacity is being planned.
+Because both upstream/ingress traffic and downstream/egress traffic are seen as output packets using the available capacity of the physical port, this needs to be considered when capacity is being planned.